> Jewish > Mea Shearim

-Mea Shearim is one of the oldest Jewish neighborhoods outside Jerusalem’s old city, populated to this day by Haredi Jews.
-Although it is just two blocks away from Ben-Yehudah street, it is worlds apart from the modern-day Jerusalem, preserving zealously its ultra-orthodox lifestyle.
+Mea Shearim is one of the oldest Jewish neighborhoods outside Jerusalem’s Old City, and famous for its Ultra-Orthodox Jewish community.
+Although it is just two blocks away from Ben-Yehudah Street and the Mahane Yudah Market, it is worlds apart from modern Jerusalem, preserving zealously its ultra-conservative Jewish lifestyle.

 History of Mea Shearim